RoarPort/notes-app/README.md

 # notes-app
-A notes app made with React, graphql, mongodb and docker
+A notes app made with Vue, graphql, mongodb and docker